 The two driveways normally take time to heal before being ready to be used.
 Concrete driveways take some days to dry because the adhesive is cemented.
 On the other hand, asphalt driveways only take a few hours to dry and they are ready to use.
 This is because unlike concrete, in asphalt driveways tar is usually the adhesive used.
 The adhesiveness of these driveways is what gives each one the uniqueness and characteristics.
 It also determines the durability, cost, and maintenance of each driveway.

 Maintenance cost aside!
 Of the two, asphalt is usually less expensive to install compared to a concrete driveway.
 Even though the fluctuation in crude oil may once affect the fluctuation in asphalt prices, this does not affect the cost.
 Normally the cost of asphalt per square foot ranges between two dollars to four dollars.
-Check out Concreters Perth for more technical information.
+For more technical information.

 However, on the other side are concrete driveways which are more expensive than asphalt.
 For a basic installation, it may cost you four to six dollars per square foot.
 The cost may also increase depending on finishing details.